Skip to Content

 break: Exiting a Loop Early

-The break statement immediately terminates the innermost loop it is in.
-As soon as break is executed, the program’s control jumps to the very next statement after the loop.
+The break statement immediately terminates the innermost loop it is currently in.
+As soon as Python runs a break, the program’s control jumps directly to the very next line of code written after the loop.

-It’s most often used to stop a loop when a specific condition is met, saving unnecessary iterations.
+It is most often used to stop a loop when a specific condition has been successfully met, saving your computer from running unnecessary extra steps.

 When to Use break:

-• When you find the item you are searching for.
+• When you find the exact item you were searching for.

-• When an error condition occurs that makes continuing the loop pointless.
+• When an error occurs that makes continuing the loop completely pointless.

-• When the user signals they want to quit.
+• When the user types an instruction indicating they want to quit.

 Example: Finding the First Multiple of 7

-Imagine you want to find the first number divisible by 7 in a list.
-Once you find it, there’s no need to check the rest.
+Imagine you want to find the very first number divisible by 7 in a list.
+Once you find it, there is no need to check the remaining numbers:

 Output: